TOK Coachlines

 TOK Coachlines (formerly Can-ar Coach Service) is a scheduled and chartered coach operator in the Greater Toronto Area, It is a division of Tokmakjian Inc., a privately held Canadian corporation operating as TOK Group based in Vaughan, Ontario.
 A related division of TOK Group is TOK Transit which operates public transit services under contract to municipalities.

 History

 Can-ar Coach was established in 1983 when Travelways Incorporated, a Thornhill-based bus operator founded in 1976, was sold by Larry Needler (co-owner with several other partners).

 Both TOK Coachlines and TOK Transit originally operated as Can-ar Coach Service.

 Operations

-TOK Coachlines operates two scheduled daily bus routes to Union Station, Toronto from Haliburton via Lindsay and from Port Elgin via Toronto Pearson International Airport.
-It also operates a service between Fort Erie and Crystal Beach on behalf of Fort Erie Transit.
+TOK Coachlines operates a scheduled bus route to Pearson Airport and Vaughan Metropolitan Centre station from Southampton via Kincardine.
+A service from Lindsay and Haliburton ended in 2024.

 TOK Transit operates public transit bus service under contract for York Region Transit, and for Fort Erie Transit.

 Fleet

 Can-ar

 In 2012, Can-ar operated approximately 40 buses.
 The fleet information is based on the information its former website.

 This list of retired Can-ar buses may not be complete.
 It is based on information from 2004.

 Can-ar used to operate a fleet of over 75 transit buses, owned by York Region Transit, under an extension of the contract under which it operated Vaughan Transit for the City of Vaughan.